 Vet Visit

-Vet visits could be stressful for your cat or dog; it could be because the pet has associated the vets with previous negative experiences and the car ride to the vet surgery.
-This makes it more challenging for the vet to diagnose any problems during the visit.
+Vet visits could be stressful for your cat or dog; it could be because the pet has associated the vets with previous negative experiences and the car ride to the vet surgery, or they simply have not visited the vet very often as a result of the pandemic and find the new environment and people stressful.
+This can make it more challenging for the vet to diagnose any problems during the visit.

 There are many ways to prepare your cat or dog for the vet visit, such as: